jasonrdonaldson/jasonrdonaldson.github.io/JRD.md

 #### [Sovereign Bond Restructuring: Commitment vs. Flexibility][Sovereigns]
 with  [Lukas Kremens][lukas] and [Giorgia Piacentino][giorgia], 2021

 Sovereigns in distress often engage in bond restructuring.
-Does the ability to restructure one class of bonds benefit that class?
-Does it benefit other classes too?
-Evidence from a landmark UK High Court ruling suggests the answers: yes and yes.
+Does committing not to restructure one class of bonds benefit that class?
+Does it spillover to benefit other classes too?
+Evidence from natural experiments suggests the answers: yes and yes.